-Orna Ross is a novelist and poet and advocate for independent authors and other creativepreneurs (those who are building a creative business around a personal passion or mission).
+Orna Ross is a novelist, poet and creative facilitator to other independent authors and “creativepreneurs” (those who are developing creative business around a personal passion or mission).

-As well as running her publishing company, she is Founder-Director of the global professional association for writers who self-publish, the Alliance of Independent Authors.
-This website features her popular online club offering empowerment and motivation to creativeprenreurs, The Creativist Club.
+As well as running her publishing company, she is Founder-Director of the global professional association for self-publishing writers, the Alliance of Independent Authors and a popular online club offering empowerment and motivation to creativeprenreurs, The Creativist Club.

-Born and raised in Ireland, she moved to London with her grown-up family in 2009.
-She now divides life between what is for her “the best city in the world” and one of the most creative corners of England outside the capital, St Leonards on Sea.
+Born and raised in Ireland, she now divides her life between London, for her “the best city in the world” and one of the most creative spots outside the capital, St Leonard’s on Sea.

 About Orna Ross (Long):

 Orna Ross publishes cross-generational, trans-Atlantic historical fiction, stories in which buried secrets from the past erupt into the present.